- Development of Unix

 - Different systems are used, but there are a few main ones.

-- The Debian distribution and derivatives, including Ubuntu and
+distribution and derivatives, including

-Mint, use Debian packages.
+use the Aptitude system and Debian packages.

-- The Red Had commercial products and related free distros use
+commercial products and related free distros

-the Red-Hat Package Manger (RPM).
+use the Red-Hat Package Manger (RPM).

-- The Gentoo distribution installs everything by building from
+distribution installs everything by building from

 source instead of pre-compiled binaries.
 It's emerge system